Project: New product ideation Client: BIS LexisNexis

-I participated in a design sprint to create a prototype which would take Facebook topic data – anonymised by Datasift, a third party vendor – and present key demographics, sentiment, trending topics and keywords for use in analysis and trend forecasting.
+I participated in a design sprint to create a high concept prototype which could take Facebook topic data – anonymised by Datasift, a third party vendor – and present key demographics, sentiment, trending topics and keywords for use in analysis, social monitoring and trend forecasting.

-This project didn’t advance past the prototype I created.
-News was that Facebook was reviewing its topic data policy and so while LexisNexis awaited the outcome, the project was put on the back burner.
+This project didn’t advance past the initial prototype I created.
+News arrived that Facebook was reviewing its topic data policy and so as the business awaited the outcome, the project was put on the back burner.

 One of the key challenges was designing the initial search form.
 The search form dictated that multiple translations of a given search term could apply; not only English.
 In order to search accurately across the full dataset, translated keywords were vital.
 I championed that this should not be the onus on the user to think of this, or to also provide the various translations.
 For the purpose of testing, I wanted to present a way to automate this process.

-There also existed the issue of disambiguation, as seen in the above.
-For example, how could the tool differentiate a search on keyword ‘apple’ as in fruit, or ‘apple’ as in the company.
-Again, for the purpose of testing, I provided keyword suggestion tool to facilitate this.
+Dealing with textual data is the issue of disambiguation.
+For example, how could the tool help the user perform a search on keyword ‘apple’, as in fruit, AND NOT ‘apple’ as in the company.
+For the purpose of testing, I added a simple Did you mean method to help facilitate this:

 Another substantial part of the prototype was creating the journey from once a request is initiated, to what the user sees on a dashboard while it is being processed, and how the request manifests itself as visualisations.

-Full version of the work-in-progress prototype.
+First version prototype I presented to stakeholders.
 Onscreen prompts mimics the desired user journey.